 - Fertilize with discretion.
 Very rich soil may not need fertilizer.
-Sandy, light soil will require a dose of Hydrangea fertilizer late in the winter or early in the spring.
+Sandy, light soil will require a dose of Hydrangea fertilizer late winter or early in the spring.
 Excessive fertilizing will result in lots of leaves and few blooms.

 - In very cold climates prepare the plant for winter by applying a thick layer (18 inches) of organic mulch and protecting with a chicken wire or snow fence cage filled with loose leaves.
 Avoid using maple leaves because they deteriorate very rapidly and will not last through the winter.

 Growing Hydrangeas in Tubs

 If you have little or no yard but still want to enjoy a hydrangea on your deck or patio, you can have success planting in tubs or large containers.
 The Endless Summer hydrangea is an excellent variety for this purpose in terms of size and flower color choices.

 This compact variety comes in purple, rosy pink and white.
 It makes a great standalone specimen plant, or you can add companion plants to make an attractive mini-garden.